reyamira/de/README.md

 # de

-`de` is a tiny inline directory explorer for your shell.
+`de` is a tiny inline directory explorer and navigator.
 It shows the current directory, lets you walk into or out of folders, and changes the shell's working directory only when you confirm.